mn-banjar/RubiksBlindfolded/README.md

 You can update the values by using these two functions ```updateEdgePriority(edgePriority)``` & ```updateCornerPriority(cornerPriority)```

-## Performance
-For faster solution, try not to print any unnecessary results

 ## Testing
 Clone the repository and run the ```test_package.py``` script